qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/image_clipping_and_combining.rst

 Image clipping and combining
 ****************************
-qooxdoo integrates the support for clipping and combining images in the framework and both features are heavily used within the framework mainly in the different themes like :doc:`appearance or decoration theme <ui_theming>`.
+qooxdoo integrates the support for clipping and combining images in the framework and both features are heavily used within the framework mainly in the different themes like :doc:`appearance or decoration theme </pages/gui_toolkit/ui_theming>`.

 .. _pages/image_clipping_and_combining#setup: